daniella-lo/daniella-lo.github.io/_pages/about.md

 Can humans and mammals share highway underpasses?
 -----
 To understand how mammals can use existing underpasses to combat habitat fragmentation by highways, we monitored mammal use of culverts, roadways and train tunnels below a high traffic highway that bisects an essential wildlife corridor of the Northern Appalachian region, QC.
-This is a collaboration between Concordia University, the Ministry of Transport of Quebec and a non-profit conservation organization, Corridor Appalachien,
+This is a collaboration between Concordia University, the Ministry of Transport of Quebec and a non-profit conservation organization, Corridor Appalachien.

 ![](/images/mammalcorridor4.JPG)